Towards Reason-Informed Video Editing in Unified Models with Self-Reflective Learning: Method

-A cornerstone of our self-reflective framework is enabling the model's internal understanding module to serve as a stable and reliable verifier.
-To achieve this, we incorporate a QA-based verification mechanism, which allows the model to validate the accuracy and consistency of its edits leveraging the VLM.
-To ensure reliable verification, we design a system prompt that directs \(\mathcal{U}\) to reason through the video editing process before predicting a final ``Yes/No'' probability score.
-For each editing instruction, we require the VLM to evaluate the edit results across \textbf{four} key dimensions: 1) \textbf{edit accuracy}; 2) \textbf{preservation consistency}; 3) \textbf{generation naturalness}; 4) \textbf{generation realism}, providing a comprehensive assessment of the overall generation quality, as detailed in Section~\ref{sec:rve_bench_eval_metrics}.
-The VLM responds ``Yes'' only if all four dimensions are satisfied; otherwise, it responds ``No''.
-The system prompt template is shown in Figure~\ref{fig:main}.
-To enhance interpretability and reliability, \(\mathcal{U}\) is further instructed to first provide a concise \textit{chain-of-thought reasoning} before producing the final ``Yes/No'' response, ensuring that the evaluation is both transparent and well-grounded.
+Concretely, given $(\hat{y}_0, y_i, c_i)$ and system prompt $S_q$ (Figure~\ref{fig:main}), $\mathcal{U}$ is directed to evaluate the edit across four key dimensions: \textbf{(1) edit accuracy}; \textbf{(2) preservation consistency}; \textbf{(3) generation naturalness}; \textbf{(4) generation realism}, as detailed in Sec.~\ref{sec:rve_bench_eval_metrics}.
+The VLM responds ``Yes'' only if all four dimensions are satisfied; otherwise it responds ``No''.
+To enhance interpretability, $\mathcal{U}$ is further instructed to first produce a concise \textit{chain-of-thought reasoning} before the final verdict.
+We extract the logit difference between ``Yes'' and ``No'' tokens as the differentiable reward signal.

-\subsubsection{Training Objective}
+\subsubsection{Training Objective.}

-To integrate the self-reflective feedback from \( \mathcal{U} \), we explore two distinct optimization strategies built upon generative loss: Unified Semantic Optimization (USO) and Reward Weighted Optimization (RWO).
-Both strategies are based on the same reward signal, but each focuses on different optimization goals: USO improves the overall generation performance by unifying the optimization of semantic consistency and perceptual quality, while RWO refines the model's reasoning process through weighted adjustments, thereby more precisely optimizing the editing.

-\paragraph{Unified Semantic Optimization.} As shown in Algorithm~\ref{alg:reflective_reasoning_uso}, Our first strategy enhances the standard training objective by incorporating an auxiliary reasoning loss from our critic.
-This is achieved by adding the feedback from the Understanding Module~\(\mathcal{U}\) as a compulsory constraint.
-The total loss function combines flow matching loss \( \mathcal{L}_{\text{reason}}\) and proposed reasoning loss \( \mathcal{L}_{\text{reason}}\).
-Formally, the generator \( G_{\phi} \) generates an edited video \( \hat{y} \) given the source video \( y_i \) and an instruction \( c \).
-The system prompt \( S_q \) is then injected into the understanding module \( \mathcal{U} \), which processes the multimodal inputs and provides reasoning-based feedback.
-The objective \( \mathcal{L}_{\text{reason}} \) is defined as a binary cross-entropy loss based on the logit difference between the ``yes'' and ``no'' tokens:
+ReViSE enhances the standard training objective by incorporating an auxiliary reasoning loss from the critic.
+The total loss combines the flow-matching loss \(\mathcal{L}_{\text{FM}}\) with the proposed reasoning loss \(\mathcal{L}_{\text{reason}}\).
+The reasoning loss \(\mathcal{L}_{\text{reason}}\) is defined as a binary cross-entropy loss based on the logit difference between the ``Yes'' and ``No'' tokens:

-where \( \ell^{(j)}_{a_j} \) and \( \ell^{(j)}_{\bar{a}_j} \) denote the logits of the correct and opposite answer tokens, respectively, and \( \sigma(\cdot) \) is the sigmoid function.
-This formulation normalizes the logits within the ``yes'' and ``no'' space, ensuring stability and effectiveness during training.

-Specifically, this combination aims to balance the continuity of video editing with the accuracy of the edits, enhancing the overall quality of the generated videos.
-We define the total loss function as: